7 Home-Based Travel Job Opportunities

-Here are the six different ways in which you can work at home in the travel industry.
+Here are the seven different ways in which you can work at home in the travel industry.

 Do you love the cruising lifestyle?
 There are a few different options for being a Cruise Consultant, but the one that I’m most familiar with and that is affiliated with American Express is called, Cruise Planners.
 It is a homed-based franchise opportunity that gives you all of the tools you’ll need to run a successful cruise planning business from your home – from an extensive six day training session in Florida, to tech tools, award winning marketing programs and special American Express benefits.
 With this franchise, you’ll build accreditation towards your Cruise Lines International Association, Inc. (CLIA) certification – which is needed to work with suppliers.
 Startup costs will run around $9,995, plus 3% royalty.

 What it Pays: According to Franchise Business Review, Cruise Planners make a commission ranging from 14 – 21%.
 Because you’re also a full service travel agent, you also make commissions on land tours, hotels, shore excursions, travel insurance, and rental cars.
 For example, say you have a customer that is going to spend $3,500 on a cruise vacation, that would make your commission anywhere between $490 – $735 for one booking.

 Do you love to explore and research?
 Travel Writers are generally freelance writers or independent contractors, who write articles and reviews for magazines, newspapers, websites, and travel guides.
 Topics can range from food and nightlife, to specific travel niches like eco-tourism, adventure travel or family-friendly travel.